Undergrad Academic Advising

 Who can make an advising appointment?

-Only students currently enrolled at the University of Washington can attend drop-ins or schedule appointments with our advisers.
+Only undergraduate students currently enrolled at the University of Washington can attend drop-ins or schedule appointments with our advisers.
 We are currently unable to provide appointments for prospective students.
 If you are an incoming freshman, you must wait until you have officially started classes to make an appointment.

 If you are a prospective transfer student, you should attend the Transfer Thursday drop-in hour.